RecodeLiner/TizenDuid/README.md

 ## About

-Tool for parse Tizen duid from mobile phone.
+Tool for parse Tizen Duid from mobile phone.

 ## Contributors